robertorosero/pyhtonmig/Doc/library/ftplib.rst

 .. method:: FTP.nlst(argument[, ...])

-   Return a list of files as returned by the ``NLST`` command.
+   Return a list of file names as returned by the ``NLST`` command.
 The optional *argument* is a directory to list (default is the current server directory).
 Multiple arguments can be used to pass non-standard options to the ``NLST`` command.

 .. method:: FTP.dir(argument[, ...])